vince-p/podlist/content/posts/Mapping-Consciousness-With-High-Dose-LSD.md

 #weight: 1

 ---
-What happens when you take very high doses of LSD for 20 years
+A professor's 40 year experiment with very high doses of LSD.
 <!--more-->
 Christoper Bache is a professor of philosophy.
 He took 70 very high dose LSD trips over 20 years.
 This is his story.